By Sara Pollock

 Potential job candidates abandon application processes that are too long or tedious like those that require you to upload a resume and then input your detailed job history on the next page.
 We’re a convenience culture, and if you’re a company that’s looking to recruit the best talent you can, it doesn’t make sense to start off the relationship by wasting that person’s time.

-Instead of having new applicants fill out a slew of online forms, make it easy for them to submit a resume and get back to them quickly for a phone screening to see if it might be a good fit.
+Instead of having new applicants fill out a slew of online forms, recruitment CRM software can make it easy for them to submit a resume and get back to them quickly for a phone screening to see if it might be a good fit.

 You should also ensure that your application process is mobile-friendly as recent statistics show that 77% of Americans own cell phones and 44% of job seekers on Indeed are using a mobile device.
 When posting a job description, always be upfront in giving candidates the information they need to determine whether your organization is the best fit for them.